Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Pay for your online purchases in four installments.

-The buy now, pay later industry is about to get a run for its money.
-PayPal is about to enter the fray with a new feature called “Pay in 4,” which allows shoppers to finance their purchases in four smaller installments.
-When it officially launches in time for the holiday shopping season, you can use this plan on items priced between $30 and $600, with payments due over the course of six weeks.
+The buy now, pay later industry is getting a run for its money.
+PayPal has entered the fray with a feature called “Pay in 4,” which allows shoppers to finance their purchases in four smaller installments.
+You can use this plan on items priced between $30 and $600, with payments due over the course of six weeks.
 Navigate your purchases and money owed directly through your PayPal wallet.

 How does this payment plan stack up against similar services like Affirm and Afterpay?
 We took a closer look.